int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 # ONE Matlab Tutorial

+Before you begin, make sure you have installed ibllib properly on your system as per the previous instructions.

 ## Create ONE object

 Once the One class is instantiated and setup, we can create an **one object** (here labelled `one`).